Connecticut Sexual Assault Lawyer

 Distinguishing Between Different Sex Crimes

-As a Connecticut sexual assault lawyer could explain, sexual assault could be intercourse or unwanted sexual contact.
+As a sexual assault lawyer in Connecticut could explain, sexual assault could be intercourse or unwanted sexual contact.
 Sexual battery is not a statutory term used in Connecticut.
 If it is used, it could imply that the sex assault is violent or an aggravated sexual assault.
 Rape is any unwanted sexual intercourse.
 It could be also aggravated and it could be through a threat of force or violence.
 Statutory rape occurs any time an alleged victim and accused is under the age of majority, which is 16 years old in Connecticut, and they are unable to consent by statute to sex.
 Even if they consented to the intercourse or the contact, they could not statutorily consent.

 Statutory Laws Regarding Sexual Assault

 Every law in Connecticut is codified by statutes.
 There are certain degrees of sex assault laws in Connecticut that could encompass sexual assault.
 Sexual assault in the first degree in Connecticut is Connecticut General Statute 53A-70.
 Sexual assault in the second degree in Connecticut is Connecticut General Statute 53A-71.
 Sexual assault in the third-degree in Connecticut is Connecticut General Statute 53A-72A.
 Sexual assault in the fourth-degree in Connecticut is Connecticut General Statute 53A-73A.
+A knowledgeable attorney could help determine what laws are applicable in a certain sexual assault case.

 Aspects of Statutory Crimes That Differentiate it From Sexual Assault